window.dataLayer = window.dataLayer || ;

-Swami Kriyananda (J. Donald Walters), the founder of Ananda, is one of the few living direct disciples of the great Indian master, Paramhansa Yogananda, author of Autobiography of a Yogi.
+Swami Kriyananda (J. Donald Walters), the founder of Ananda, was a direct disciple of the great Indian master, Paramhansa Yogananda, author of Autobiography of a Yogi.
 He is an internationally known author, lecturer and composer, and is widely recognized as one of the world’s foremost authorities on meditation and yoga.

-Kriyananda spent 3-1/2 years living closely with and serving his guru up to the moment of Yogananda’spassing in 1952.
+Kriyananda spent 3-1/2 years living closely with and serving his guru up to the moment of Yogananda’s passing in 1952.
 He went on to become vice-president of Self-Realization Fellowship, the organization Yogananda founded.
+For more on his life’s work visit http://www.swamikriyananda.org/

 Swami Kriyananda has founded intentional, spiritual communities in America, Europe and India, which have grown and flourished, offering hope for a better world.